leoshimo/vrs/README.md

 `vrsd --init PATH` evaluates a script inside the runtime before accepting local clients.
 Unlike `load`/`fread`, `(run PATH)` evaluates all of a file's top-level forms with an implicit `begin`, in a fresh process, and waits for that process to finish.
-Services created by `spawn_srv` keep running.
+Services created by `spawn_srv!` keep running.

 Every daemon has an immutable string node name.
 It defaults to the machine's short hostname and can be set explicitly: